V-LoL: A Diagnostic Dataset for Visual Logical Learning: Conclusion

 \section{Conclusion}

 We have introduced V-LoL, a dataset specifically designed for the diagnostic evaluation of visual logical learning in AI models.
 Specifically, V-LoL\emojitrain{}, an initial instantiation of V-LoL, provides a versatile generator that allows to generate custom datasets for detailed investigations of the capabilities and limitations of current and future AI models.
 In this way it is possible to investigate various learning abilities of AI models, ranging from perception and relational reasoning to arithmetic reasoning and test-set generalization.
-In this context, V-LoL\emojitrain{} offers the ability to finely adjust the learning task, enabling a comprehensive analysis going beyond existing benchmarks.
-We have evaluated several symbolic, neural, and neuro-symbolic models and could identify several key shortcomings and benefits arising from the individual methodologies.
-By merging logic and vision, V-LoL specifically poses an attractive tool for ongoing research efforts aimed at enhancing the performance and capabilities of AI models, and further driving progress in visual logical learning.
+V-LoL\emojitrain{} thus offers the ability to finely adjust the learning task, enabling a comprehensive \textit{diagnostic} analysis of various AI models for visual logical learning that goes beyond \textit{benchmark} datasets, but also previous diagnostic datasets.
+Specifically, we provide diagnostic evaluations of several symbolic, neural, and neuro-symbolic models and could identify key shortcomings and benefits arising from the individual methodologies.
+One finding from this is that models based on classical AI approaches (\eg, Aleph), overall show promising properties over SOTA models, though requiring a stronger inductive bias in form of background knowledge.
+Overall, by merging logic and vision, V-LoL ultimately poses an attractive tool for ongoing research efforts aimed at enhancing the performance and capabilities of AI models, and further driving progress in developing models with capabilities for visual logical learning.

 Future evaluations include assessing the visual logical learning capabilities of large-scale vision-language.
 Investigating the models' generalization across different background scenes can provide crucial information on their robustness to out-of-distribution data.
 Furthermore, conducting extensive human evaluations will provide unique perspectives on the challenges posed by V-LoL.
-Finally, extending V-LoL to include other ILP problems, but also moving to the domain of 3D image sequences are important directions for future research.
+Finally, extending V-LoL to include other ILP problems (\eg, Bongard~\cite{bongard1968recognition}, RoboCup~\cite{KitanoTSVCOMNA97}, Poker~\cite{BlockeelRJD99} or MutaGenisis~\cite{SrinivasanMSK96}), but also moving to the domain of 3D image sequences are important directions for future research. \\